 Section 15.
 Services updates.

 Microsoft will make commercially reasonable efforts to provide you with advance notice of material updates to the Services.
 When Microsoft reasonably believes an update will require significant changes to all Applications using the Services (such as major version releases - e.g. v1.0 to v2.0), Microsoft will continue to make the prior version (one version back) of the Services available for at least 12 months after the release of a new version.
-You may be unable to access the Services if it does not upgrade its Applications to the latest version during that time.
+You may be unable to access the Services if you do not upgrade your Applications to the latest version during that time.

 Section 16.
 Changes, cancellation or suspension of the Services.